BGU-CS-VIL/fastScsp/README.md

 ---------------------------------------------------------------------

-This repo is similar to the one in [https://github.com/freifeld/fastSCSP/](https://github.com/freifeld/fastSCSP/), except that the old Python 2 wrapper was replaced with a Python 3 wrapper.
+This repo is similar to the one in [https://github.com/freifeld/fastSCSP/](https://github.com/freifeld/fastSCSP/), except that **the old Python 2 wrapper was replaced with a Python 3 wrapper**.
 The C++ and Matlab wrappers have not been changed.

 This implementation is based on the algorithm from [\[Freifeld, Li and Fisher, ICIP '15\]](http://groups.csail.mit.edu/vision/sli/projects/fastSCSP/FreifeldLiFisher_ICIP15.pdf).